MarcinTom/udacity_aws_mle_nano_capstone/README.md

 * `Batch-size in range CategoricalParameter([32, 64, 128])` - it affects the speed of training and accuracy.
 With higher batch size we get more stable results but the speed of training deteriorates
 * `Number of Epochs in range IntegerParameter(1, 3)` - it represents the number of trainings done with the selected model, high number can cause overfitting

+## Model Evaluation

-The accuracy of the benchmark model chosen is 56% ([Amazon Bin Image Dataset(ABID) Challenge](https://github.com/silverbottlep/abid_challenge).
-My tunned model did not achieve such high results (test accuracy of 27.5%) which means that as follow up steps we would have to focus more on data preprocessing and maybe extend the number of parameters for tunning (or existing parameter ranges) in the model training.
+The accuracy of the benchmark model chosen is 56% ([Amazon Bin Image Dataset(ABID) Challenge](https://github.com/silverbottlep/abid_challenge). <br>
+My tunned model did not achieve such high results (test accuracy of 27.5%).
+Though it was trained only on limited dataset in contrary to the benchmark model.

 ![image](img/model_results.JPG)